-Submit an estimated mark on Form 15 - JCQ/LCW.
+Submit an estimated mark on Form 15 - JCQ/LCW for consideration by the awarding body.
 Base the estimate on the teacher's assessment of the work actually seen.

 Estimates must not be submitted on mark sheets, only on Form 15 - JCQ/LCW.